 Government policies have pushed most of us under 35 into a prison of poverty.
 Nurses are going to food banks, while teachers work second jobs to clothe their kids.
-Most of us under 30 can not afford children, even if we wanted them.
-We live in a four bed flat, shared with 30 something professionals, worried about the water bill.
+Most of us under 30 cannot afford children, even if we wanted them.
+We live in a four bedroom flat, shared with 30 something professionals, worried about the water bill.

 Young people are capable, when aroused, of bringing down the towers of oppression and raising the banners of freedom.
 Nelson Mandela.

 Mandela was a man who knew a lot about changing the world.
 History shows us when things get fudged up, you better hope for youth action.
 Martin Luther King Jr. was only 25 when he led the bus boycott.
 The 1960 sit-ins against segregation, across America, were led by students.
 It is not only the civil rights movement; any movement that has brought change was won off the hope, hard work and fearlessness of youth.